prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 A _variable source_ can be either of the following two options:

-- A _recursive self-reference_ to another value inside the same project
+- A _recursive self-reference_ to another value inside the same service
 - An _environment variable_
 - The name of the currently active [environment](!alias-zoug8seen4) from [`.graphcoolrc`](!alias-zoug8seen4#.graphcoolrc)